andrewferlitsch/Gap/docs/quick-start-guide.md

 ### 3.13 Telephone Number

-When the keyword parameter telephone is True, USA/CA telephone numbers are preserved; otherwise they are removed.
+When the keyword parameter `telephone` is `True`, USA/CA telephone numbers are preserved; otherwise they are removed.
 Telephone numbers are detected from the prefix presence of text sequences indicating a telephone number will follow, such Phone:, Mobile Number, etc. Telephone numbers are converted to their single 10 digit value, inclusive of area code, and the tag value is set to one of:

 ```python
 Vocabulary.TELEPHONE